brice-morin/dracarys/README.md

 ## Used Tools

-- Docker.
+- Docker to deploy, kill, restart containers, scale in/out services, disconnect/reconnect network...
-- Pumba, wrapping the `tc` (traffic control) utility in a usable way
+- Pumba, wrapping the `tc` (traffic control) utility in a usable and Docker-friendly way to mess with the nework (loss, delay, etc)
 - `stress` utility, to load CPU, IO, RAM, HDD
 - Vegeta (soon) or maybe Gatling as an alternative/complement.
 Wait, no, Gatling is implemented in Scala...
 - CrashCart (soon) as a clean mean to load and unload sidekick containers